Kansas City Home Exterior Drainage

 Correcting the soil around your home may be as simple as adding a few yards of clean top soil to build up the existing grade or be more complex like cutting out the existing soil in order to create proper fall and keep water flowing away from a structure.
 Many times cutting a swale is the easiest and most economical way of controlling surface water, by changing the grade around a structure we can control how the water will flow in or around your property.
 The average home will need to have some sort of grade correction every six years as part of its normal maintenance.

-A. We always suggest at least 10 feet.
-This simple bases to put at the base of your gutter downspouts is NOT sufficient.
+We always suggest at least 10 feet.
+The simple bases to put at the base of your gutter downspouts is not sufficient.

-A. Curtain Drain is designed to help divert water.
-Typically it will involve digging an trench with the specific goal of moving water from one part of your yard to another.
+Curtain Drain is designed to help divert water.
+Typically, it will involve digging a trench with the specific goal of moving water from one part of your yard to another.
 A waterproof liner is put inside the trench, along with a perforated pipe which will help collect the water and transport it.
 The trench is then filled with gravel so the surface water can reach the pipe.